Six Important Skills That Require No Talent

 2. Be a Team Player

-Being a team player is a positive quality for any type of career field.
 Do your best to work well with others.
 Take responsibility for your actions and mistakes.
 Give credit where credit is due.

-When great accomplishments happen in the workplace, don’t forget about your team and who helped you along the way to accomplishing your goal.
-When something goes wrong, even if it might not have been you who had a mix up or made an error, it shows good character to refrain from pointing fingers and throwing your co-workers under the bus.
-Knowing that if one member of your team messes up, then the whole team messes up, helps to build moral and good camaraderie in the workplace.
+When something goes wrong, even if it might not have been your error, it shows good character to refrain from pointing fingers and throwing co-workers under the bus.
+Knowing that if one member of your team messes up, then the whole team messes up, helps build morale and camaraderie in the workplace.

 3. Productivity